PeeperLab/CopywriteR/README.md

 ### Chromosome names

 ENCODER assumes by default that the chromosome names in .bam files are "1" through "20", "X", and "Y".
-However, the bin, mappability, GC-content, blacklist and capture regions .bed files can be adjusted to match the notation in the .bam files, and ENCODER will also work.
+However, the bin, mapability, GC-content, blacklist and capture regions .bed files can be adjusted to match the notation in the .bam files, and ENCODER will also work.
 ENCODER checks whether the same set of chromosome names have been used throughout all .bam files that are to be analyzed.
 If they don't match, an error will be displayed and ENCODER aborts the analysis.
 A similar error will be displayed if the chromosome names do not match those of the bin, mappability, GC-content, blacklist and capture regions .bed files.